SKKU-COMPASSLAB/compasslab/content/publications/230625-in-cache/index.md

     #   - NDP : Near Data Processing / Processing In Memory
     pub_class: "NDP"  # choose any class of the publication
 ---
+## Abstract
+Convolutional Neural Networks (CNN) demand high computational capabilities, motivating researchers to leverage Processing-In-Memory (PIM) technology to achieve significant performance improvements.
+However, implementing complex arithmetic operations such as multiplication within memory is a significant challenge in the PIM architecture.
+To address this challenge, this paper proposes a PIM-enabled cache (PEC) architecture that utilizes shifters for performing multiplication operations at a low cost.
+We also introduce a filter-wise hardware-friendly Power-of-Two (POT) quantization scheme that quantizes weights into power-of-two values for specific filters to accelerate convolution operations with the PEC.
+Our experimental results demonstrate that the proposed PEC, together with the POT quantization, achieves 2.28x performance improvement on average with an accuracy degradation of 0.784%.